JavanHammer/Python-Portfolio/README.md

 E10.2.py

--Counts how many eamils were sent each hour of the day from a data log of email record
+-This program counts how many eamils were sent each hour of the day from a data log of email record

 E11.py